CaptainSeagull/Advanced-Games-Programming/README.md

 # Advanced-Games-Programming
 The coursework submitted for Advanced Games Programming.

-Rain and Snow - Christie Irvine
+Rain and Snow by Christie Irvine

-Normal Bump Mapping - Jonathan Livingstone
+Normal Bump Mapping by Jonathan Livingstone

-Lights and Shadows - Kyle Hewitt
+Lights and Shadows by Kyle Hewitt